gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 A daemon in the Unix tradition is a computer program that runs as a background process, rather than being under the direct control of an interactive user.

-An iTerm2 daemon would ordinarily be an autolaunch script that provides some service, such as listening for notifications and reacting to them.
+An iTerm2 daemon would ordinarily be an AutoLaunch script that provides some service, such as listening for notifications and reacting to them.
+Autolaunch scripts should be placed in `~/Library/Application Support/iTerm2/Scripts/AutoLaunch`.

+AutoLaunch scripts are launched at startup.
+When you create a new one it does not get launched until iTerm2 is restarted, but you can always run it by selecting it from the **Scripts** menu.

 When you create a new script and choose to make it a "Long-Running Daemon" (as opposed to a "Simple" script), iTerm2 will provide a sample program to help you